 About Laurie Koss

-Laurie Koss was born and raised in Vancouver, B.C., where she developed a love and appreciation for art from her mother, Mary Eagle, who is also an artist.
-Studying commercial art and photography at North Vancouver’s Capilano College led Laurie to a fascination with colour—especially the mixing of tertiary and quaternary colours, and she credits this interest in mixing colour as a significant influence in her current work.
+Laurie Koss was born and raised in Vancouver, B.C., where she developed a love and appreciation for art from her mother, Mary Eagle, an artist represented by Tutt Street Gallery in the 1980’s.
+During that same time-period, Laurie was studying commercial art and photography at North Vancouver’s Capilano College where she discovered a love of tertiary and quaternary colours – something she credits as a significant influence in her current work.

-After continuing her education at the University of British Columbia, Laurie graduated and was awarded the respected Brissenden Scholarship in Art Education.
-While at UBC she developed a love of acrylic painting and an interest in light and form in black and white macro photography.
-During a senior photography course, instructor and graphic artist, Bob Steele, introduced her to the idea that it is more challenging to produce a beautiful black and white photograph, because once you remove the colour you need to rely on the shape, tone, and movement to make an image beautiful.
-It is this same idea Laurie is exploring in her current painting collection: "Is a flower still beautiful without its natural colour?”
+Continuing her education at the University of British Columbia, Laurie developed an interest in acrylic painting and macro photography.
+During a senior photography course, instructor and graphic artist, Bob Steele, introduced her to the necessity of relying on the elements and principles of design to create a successful and beautiful black and white photograph.
+It is this same idea Laurie has explored throughout her career: “Is a flower still beautiful without its colour?”

 Laurie now lives in Kelowna, B.C. with her husband, Mike, where she spends most afternoons painting.
 Both her neutral-toned and full-colour acrylic paintings – inspired by her own photography – are an intense and intimate study of natural form, light, contrast, balance, and movement.
 When she is not in her studio, overlooking Okanagan Lake, Laurie enjoys hiking, gardening, cycling, skiing, and spending time with her grown children and their spouses.